 - What might your findings mean for future research conducted on your topic?

-If you include these four essential ingredients in your abstract and answer the questions above, you’ll have a quality abstract.
+If you include these four essential ingredients in your dissertation abstract, you’ll be on headed in a good direction.

 Here is an example of an abstract from a master’s thesis, with the purpose, methods, findings, and implications colour coded.